D4wnstar/aetherwisp/Analytical mechanics/Mathematics/Constraint.md

-A **binding** is a constraint put on a [[Physical system|system]] that prevents it from moving in certain locations in space.
+A **constraint** is a limitation put on a [[Physical system|system]] that prevents it from moving in certain locations in space.
 Applying a binding to a system reduces the number of unknowns of that systems, leading to a simplified description.
 A bound system can only move in a subset of the space it would have otherwise had access to: this space is called [[configuration space]] and denoted $Q$.

 Most mechanical bindings can be described as [[force|forces]] with [[Newton's laws|Newton's second law]]:
 $$m\mathbf{a}=\mathbf{F}+\Phi$$